-WesMark Small Company Growth Fund seeks to achieve capital appreciation.
-It invests in equity securities of small-capitalization companies with prospects for above-average earnings growth potential or those where significant changes – such as new products or services – are taking place.
+WesMark Small Company Fund seeks to achieve capital appreciation.
+It invests in equity securities of small-capitalization companies with prospects for above-average growth potential or where significant company or industry changes are taking place, such as new products, services, methods of distribution, or overall business restructuring.

 The value of equity securities will rise and fall, and these fluctuations could be a sustained trend or a drastic movement.
 The portfolio of a Fund investing in equity securities will reflect changes in prices of individual stocks held in the Fund portfolio or general changes in stock valuations.
 Consequently, the Fund’s share price may decline.
 The Adviser attempts to manage market risk by limiting the amount the Fund invests in each company’s equity securities.
 However, diversification will not protect the Fund against widespread or prolonged declines in the stock market.RISKS RELATED TO COMPANY SIZE